 - It is extremely dangerous to ride in a cargo area, inside or outside of a vehicle.
 In a collision, people riding in these areas are more likely to be seriously injured or killed. - Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts. - Be sure everyone in your vehicle is in a seat and using a seat belt properly.

 To Fold Down The Rear Seat

-Locate the pull strap (lower outboard side of seat), and pull it toward you until the seatback releases.
+Locate the release lever (upper outboard side of seat), and lift it upward until the seatback releases.